projectacrn/acrn-hypervisor/doc/tutorials/nvmx_virtualization.rst

 Nested VMX is enabled by allowing a guest VM to use VMX instructions, and emulating them using the single level of VMX available in the hardware.

-In x86, a logical processor uses VMCSs to manage VM entries and VM exits as well as processor behavior in VMX non-root operation.
+In x86, a logical processor uses a VM control structure (named VMCS in Intel processors) to manage the state for each vCPU of its guest VMs.
+These VMCSs manage VM entries and VM exits as well as processor behavior in VMX non-root operation.
+We'll suffix each VMCS with two digits, the hypervisor level managing it, and the VM level it represents.
+For example, L0 stores the state of L1 in VMCS01.
 The trick of nVMX emulation is ACRN builds a VMCS02 out of the VMCS01, which is the VMCS ACRN uses to run the L1 VM, and VMCS12 which is built by L1 hypervisor to actually run the L2 guest.

 .. figure:: images/nvmx_arch_1.png
    :width: 400px